 Inmates are given a social screening by Unit Management staff and medical screening by Health Services and Mental Health staff at the time of arrival.
-Inmates are immediately provided with a copy of the institution rules and regulations, which include information on inmate rights and responsibilities.
+Inmates are immediately provided with a copy of the institution rules and regulations, which includes information on inmate rights and responsibilities.
 It also includes information on sexual assault and abuse.

 Within 28 days of arrival, inmates will participate in the Admission and Orientation (A&O) Program.
-While in A&O, inmates are advised of the programs, services, policies and procedures regarding the facility.
+While in A&O, inmates are advised of the institutional programs, services, policies, and procedures.